Mulai Ahmed er Raisuni: Outlaw and pirate

 Raisuni was hardened by his imprisonment, and returned to criminality after his release.
 However, he became more ambitious than before, growing to resent the Sultan's fealty to the various European powers - Britain, France, Spain and Germany - jockeying for influence in Morocco.
 With a small but devoted band of followers, Raisuni embarked on a second career: kidnapping prominent officials and holding them for ransoms.

 Raisuni's first victim was Walter Burton Harris, an Englishman and correspondent for The Times who already knew Raisuni.
-Rains demanded not money, but the release of several of Raisuni's men held in prison; Harris was released after only three weeks captivity.
+He demanded not money, but the release of several of Raisuni's men held in prison; Harris was released after only three weeks captivity.

 Many of Raisuni's other victims of this time were Moroccan military and political officials; his men only rarely kidnapped Europeans.
 In between kidnappings, Raisuni extorted "tribute" from villagers in territories controlled by his followers, executing those who refused to pay.
 He also periodically maintained a small fleet of boats for seagoing piracy; however, he was less successful in this endeavor than in his kidnapping and extortion schemes.

 Raisuni had a mixed reputation.
 He became known for his chivalry and respectful attitude toward his hostages; he pledged Ion Perdicaris that he would defend him from any harm and was known to have befriended many of his other hostages.
 He was also known as a well-educated man who enjoyed reading any book he could, and was extremely generous to his family and followers.

 However, towards those who were not worthy of ransom, emissaries of the Pasha and the Sultan, or those disloyal to him, he was known for cruelty.
 A favorite punishment of Raisuni's was burning out an enemy's eyes with heated copper coins.
 On one occasion, he returned the head of an envoy to the Pasha in a basket of melons.